enderNakamoto/ember_shield/README.md

    - Attempted to process fire detection data with mock proof
    - The contract requires properly formatted data from Flare's actual FDC

-### Testing Notes

-Our tests confirm that the contract infrastructure works correctly through the following steps:

-1. **Deployment**: Successfully deployed all contracts with correct relationships
-2. **Market Creation**: Created markets with configurable parameters
-3. **Market Locking**: Successfully changed market state from Open to Locked
-4. **Liquidation Testing**: Partial success - contract validates that market is in the correct state

-For full integration with Flare's FDC system, we need:

-1. **Verifier Service Setup**:
-   - Environment variables for `JQ_VERIFIER_URL_TESTNET`, `JQ_VERIFIER_API_KEY_TESTNET`
-   - Access to Flare's verifier server at `https://jq-verifier-test.flare.rocks/JsonApi/prepareRequest`

-2. **Data Formatting**:
-   - Correct JQ filter to process API responses
-   - Proper ABI encoding of the DataTransportObject
-   - Valid signature for the encoded data struct

-3. **Merkle Proof Construction**:
-   - Creating valid merkle proofs that can be verified by the smart contract
-   - Testing with the Flare Data Layer API at `COSTON2_DA_LAYER_URL`

 ## Development

 ### Prerequisites